 Teach for UCSF Certificate Program Details

-Specific sets of UCSF Educational Skills Workshops make up the different certificate tracks.
-Click to see required workshop topics listed on page two of each flyer:
+Specific sets of UCSF Educational Skills Workshops make up the different certificate tracks:

-- General Teaching: skills for teaching in a health sciences setting.
+- General Teaching Workshops: skills for teaching in a health sciences setting.

-- Clinical Teaching: skills for teaching in a clinical environment.
+- Clinical Teaching Workshops: skills for teaching in a clinical environment.

-- Simulation Teaching: skills for teaching with simulation.
+- Simulation Teaching Workshops: skills for teaching with simulation.

-- Interprofessional Teaching: skills for designing and leading interprofessional education.
+- Interprofessional Teaching Workshops: skills for designing and leading interprofessional education.

-- Teaching Quality Improvement and Patient Safety (QI/PS): skills for teaching QI/PS in didactic and clinical settings.
+- Teaching Quality Improvement and Patient Safety (QI/PS) Workshops: skills for teaching QI/PS in didactic and clinical settings.

-- Education Leadership: skills for health professions education leadership and mentorship.
+- Education Leadership Workshops: skills for health professions education leadership and mentorship.

 We expect participants in the Teach for UCSF Certificate Program to: